-862 Information Networks and Electronic Commerce
+862 Information Networks in Organizations and Commerce

 Spring.
 3(2-2) P: TC 840 or TC 861 RB: Academic or professional background in telecommunication field.
+R: Open to graduate students in the Department of Telecommunication, Information Studies and Media or approval of department.

 Design and management of electronic commerce strategies and the telecommunications infrastructure.
-Impact of electronic commerce on organizations and society.
+Impact of information and communication technology on organizations and markets.